Cloud-Schematics/terraform-ibm-awx/README.md

 * Resource Group
 * Floating IP

+## Costs

+When you apply template, the infrastructure resources that you create incur charges as follows.
+To clean up the resources, you can [delete your Schematics workspace or your instance](https://cloud.ibm.com/docs/schematics?topic=schematics-manage-lifecycle#destroy-resources).
+Removing the workspace or the instance cannot be undone.
+Make sure that you back up any data that you must keep before you start the deletion process.

+* **VPC**: VPC charges are incurred for the infrastructure resources within the VPC, as well as network traffic for internet data transfer.
+For more information, see [Pricing for VPC](https://cloud.ibm.com/docs/vpc-on-classic?topic=vpc-on-classic-pricing-for-vpc).
+* **VPC virtual servers**: The price for your virtual server instances depends on the flavor of the instances, how many you provision, and how long the instances are run.
+For more information, see [Pricing for Virtual Servers for VPC](https://cloud.ibm.com/docs/infrastructure/vpc-on-classic?topic=vpc-on-classic-pricing-for-vpc#pricing-for-virtual-servers-for-vpc).

 ## Prerequisites

 #### 1. On a Standalone machine using Terraform Command Line Interface (CLI)